exoskeletonxyz-maker/PoohCore/.[CP] Daily Dialogue Progression Example/README.md

 ## How can I test it?
 I made a NPC with 5 different dialogues as example.
 Step outside of the farm house (the default farm) and you'll see my NPC "Winnie".
 You can talk to her to see how this work.
 She'll only switch to the next dialogue in the i18n dialogue pool if you talk to her, so even if you sleep through several days, she won't change to next dialogue if you didn't talk to her.
 After saying all 5 dialogues, the next time you talk to her she will randomly pick one out of the 5 dialogues that available.

-This kind of implement is expandable, if you add more dialogues later as an update for your mod, the NPC will stop randomly picking - they will continue the progress again at the 6th dialogue and so on.
+This way of implement is expandable, if you add more dialogues later as an update for your mod, the NPC will stop randomly picking - they will continue the progress again at the 6th dialogue and so on.

 ## How can I expand this?